GEN Gordon R. Sullivan, USA Ret.

 President & Chief Executive Officer

 General Sullivan is the President and Chief Executive Officer of the Association of the United States Army, headquartered in Arlington, Virginia.
-Since assuming the presidency in 1998, General Sullivan has overseen the transformation of the Association into a dynamic 100,000+ individual and 500+ sustaining member organization that represents Soldiers, families, and the defense industry.
+Since assuming his position in 1998, General Sullivan has overseen the transformation of the Association into a dynamic member-based organization that represents Soldiers, families, and the defense industry.

-General Sullivan is married to the former Gay Loftus of Quincy, Massachusetts; they currently reside in Alexandria, VA.
+General Sullivan currently resides in Alexandria, VA.
 He has three children and three grandchildren.
 He is an avid reader, amateur historian, and active sailor and sport fishing enthusiast.

 To download a PDF-version of this bio, click here.

 General Ham is the executive vice president of the Association of the United States Army.
 He is an experienced leader who has led at every level from platoon to geographic combatant command.
 He is also a member of a very small group of Army senior leaders who have risen from private to four-star general.